uc-cdis/gen3.org/content/_index.md

   fig: figs/productkv.svg
 g3FrameworkServices:
   title: Gen3 Framework Services
-  para1: The Gen3 Framework Services are a minimal set of software services that provide open APIs for indexing data objects, associating metadata with the data objects, and controlling user access to data via an attribute-based access control (ABAC) policy engine.
+  para1: The Gen3 Framework Services are a minimal set of software services that provide open APIs for indexing data objects, associating metadata with the data objects, and controlling user access to data via a flexible access control policy engine.
 g3DataCommons:
   title: Gen3 Data Commons
   para1: Gen3 Data Commons are cyberinfrastructure that co-locates data analysis, exploration and visualization tools with data management services for import and export of structured information like clinical, phenotypic, or biospecimen data, and data objects, like genomics data files or medical images.
 Gen3 Data Commons are capable of interoperation with other resources in a data ecosystem by utilizing the Gen3 Framework Services for user authentication and authorization, data object indexing, and metadata services.